nareshbhatia/react-testing-techniques/docs/avoid-mocking-by-using-mock-service-worker.md

 # Avoid mocking by using Mock Service Worker

-As discussed in the Guiding Principles, excessive mocking at the component level reduces our confidence in their integration with other components and the service layer.
-This can be avoided by mocking at the network level using [Mock Service Worker](https://mswjs.io/) (MSW).
-It allows us to reuse the same mock definition for testing, development, and debugging.
+Continuing to build upon the idea of "Test your components as a user would", a key strategy is to prefer integration testing over unit testing.
+By integration, we don't just mean integrating two or more UI components, but also integrating the service layer and API calls.
+As you know, many of our UI components depend on APIs for displaying and updating data, so exercising the entire chain of components up to the API calls is important.

+This is where [Mock Service Worker](https://mswjs.io) (MSW) comes in.
+It intercepts the API calls at the network level and returns the desired responses.
+This enables tests to exercise components in their natural environment without performing any surgery!
+Let's see how.

-Let's consider the [OrdersPage](../src/pages/OrdersPage/OrdersPage.tsx) as an example.
+Consider the [OrdersPage](../src/pages/OrdersPage/OrdersPage.tsx) as an example.
 This page fetches the orders from the server and displays them as a list.
 Here's a short snippet from this component.

 ```tsx
 import { useOrdersQuery } from '../../services';